aztek/scala-workflow/Readme.md

 ```

 Note, that refined idiom hierarchy is introduced because not all things, that
-we would like to work with via idiom brackets are applicative functors.
+we would like to work with via idiom brackets, are applicative functors.
 You can
 find examples of semi-idioms that are not idioms and fuctors that are not
 semi-idioms in `SemiIdiomInstances` and `FunctorInstances` traits.

 How does it work?
 -----------------
-Idiom brackets in `scala-idioms` are more flexible about the structure of the
+Idiom brackets in `scala-idioms` are more flexible regarding the structure of
-expression inside and currently support arbitrarily deeply nested function
+the expression inside and currently support arbitrarily deeply nested function
 applications.
 For that, some extra work needs to be done, besides idiom method
 calls generation.